 The check that catches the trap

-Two towns that look identical on demand, with the same housing age and the same income tier, but sit at opposite ends on competition.
+Two towns, Elmridge and Cedar Falls, that look identical on demand, with the same housing age and the same income tier, but sit at opposite ends on competition.

 Owner-occupancy 70% 69%